cschmittbiel/ELLIFANT/README.md

 - -s | --sheets : If you only want to parse a few sheets of the files, you cans specify them here, for example, `-s R1,R2,R3` will only parse the sheets R1, R2 and R3 of the files.

 - -i | --ignore : This is the opposite of the sheets argument, it allows you to ignore certain sheets, for example, `-i R1,R2,R3` will parse all sheets except R1, R2 and R3.
+Sheets named `Feuil1` are ignored by default, as they are usually used as info about a database.

 - -sf | --saveFolder : This is the folder where the results of your computations will be saved, it is the results folder of the application by default, but you can specify a different folder if you want to.